Posted on June 30, 2020

 3. Mine Risk Education

-- Two clips conveying MRE messages were produced and televised in Quang Binh and Binh Dinh.
+• Two clips conveying MRE messages were produced and televised in Quang Binh and Binh Dinh (Watch at: Clip1 and Clip2)

-- The district contest “Join hands in explosive ordnance risk education” for primary schools in Binh Dinh
+• The final round of the contest “Join hands in explosive ordnance risk education” for primary schools in Binh Dinh to improve their EO knowledge and skills

 4. Victim Assistance